 Maignien opened the conversation by asking how Merck, who won the At the Heart of Pharma Award at last year’s CPHI Pharma Awards for their advocacy programme, Embracing Carers, how everything started that led them to their project, and to being so continually invested.

-Militaru replied: “The inception of the Embracing Carers programme started in 2016 as a joint collaboration between the teams of government and public affairs and deal with healthcare communications.
-At the time, what we really wanted to achieve was to launch differentiated global movement dedicated to both understanding and supporting the implications of caregiving on both the health and finances of carers.”
+Militaru replied: “The inception of the Embracing Carers programme started in 2016 as a joint collaboration between the teams of Government and Public Affairs and Global Healthcare Communications.
+At the time, what we really wanted to achieve was to launch a differentiated global movement dedicated to both understanding and supporting the implications of caregiving on both the health and finances of carers.”

 Merck wanted the programme to be a collaboration with the community heavily involved, to better understand and address the needs of carers.
 They started working with Eurocarers, Carers Worldwide, the International Alliance for Caregiving Organisations, Carers UK, and the US National Alliance for Caregiving.
 Everything the company has worked on and achieved since 2017 has been in conjunction with all of these carer organisations, to ensure that it’s really fitting the community they are hoping to serve.